ApexCaptain/Koconut/README.md

 And of course, methods of which name end with `indexed` have action block given with two arguments.

  One is index, and the other is element.

+ If you want to interrupt, in other word `stop` the iteration process in the meantime, you may return `false` or [KoconutLoopSignal.BREAK](https://apexcaptain.github.io/Koconut/enums/_enum_koconutloopsignal_.koconutloopsignal.html#break).
 ## Calculation
 Each calculator method has its own purpose, performing calculation according to the established rules.
 For instance, [maxBy] method returns the first element yielding the largest value of the given function block.
 ```typescript